devadathpt2/cartaxcheck/README.md

 The test results will be recorded in the target/site/serenity directory.
 Open index.html to view results.
 Each test result can be seen by clicking on the links

-## How the code stores data from inputfile and outputfile
+### How the code stores data from inputfile and outputfile while executing

 ### Data from search from the site stored in List<HashMap<String,String>> vehiclesDataFromCarTaxCheck within the code as below